Back to features

 Turn meetings into clear action items automatically

-Meetings produce decisions, but those decisions are only valuable if someone captures and follows up on them.
-VidNotes analyzes meeting transcripts to automatically identify action items, decisions, owners, and deadlines.
-Instead of relying on manual note-taking during the meeting, you can focus on the conversation and let VidNotes extract the commitments afterward.
-The result is a clean, organized list of next steps that you can export and share with your team.
-For example, after a 30-minute sprint planning meeting where six tasks were assigned across four team members with varying deadlines, VidNotes will produce a structured list with each task, its owner, and the stated deadline, all linked to the timestamps where each commitment was made.
-The extraction uses OpenAI models through AIProxy with prompts specifically designed to identify commitment language, distinguish firm decisions from hypothetical discussions, and attribute tasks to the correct speakers.
+Meetings produce decisions, but those decisions only matter if someone captures and follows up.
+VidNotes analyzes meeting transcripts to automatically pull out action items, decisions, owners, and deadlines.
+Instead of relying on manual note-taking during the call, you can focus on the conversation and let VidNotes extract the commitments after.
+What you get is a clean, organized list of next steps you can export and share with your team.
+After a 30-minute sprint planning meeting where six tasks were assigned across four team members with different deadlines, VidNotes will produce a structured list with each task, its owner, and the stated deadline, all linked to the timestamps where each commitment was made.
+The extraction uses OpenAI models through AIProxy with prompts built to spot commitment language, separate firm decisions from hypothetical chatter, and attribute tasks to the right speakers.

 How it works